WDI-SEA/Node-Questionnaire/README.md

 7. When using require(), where is the module being pulled in from?

-	The module is being pulled in from the 'node-module' folder within the Node repo.
+	The module is being pulled in from the 'node-modules' folder within the Node repo.

 8. List some common modules we have used in node.
 There are at least two.